uellenberg/Graphgame/README.md

 One important way that Graphgame projects are structured is through a main file (called `main.lm`).
 This main file is responsible for importing and initializing Graphgame, as well as importing other files.

 ## Graphgame studio
+The recommended way to use Graphgame is through Graphgame Studio.
+Graphgame Studio is an online (although it can be installed as offline) IDE for Graphgame, and includes many useful features, such as a built-in Desmos viewer, basic Github integration, and a code editor.
+The main benefits to using it are:
+* A fully setup development environment.
+* A streamlined process for sending compiled output to Desmos.
+* Support for display options.
+* Syntax highlighting.
+* Faster compile times.

+Graphgame Studio is available at https://graphgame.js.org.

 ## Examples
 Here is a basic example of how you might use Graphgame.
 Below is a ball that will move upwards every frame, and will go back to zero if it reaches the top of the screen: